 For example, instead of saying, “While I think those flyout menus are slick, I recommend you nuke them and put the links in the center of the page,” the critic might ask, “What alternatives did you consider for the flyout menus?”
 By moving the conversation to talk about the bigger picture, everyone can discuss how this element (the flyout menus) is contributing to the total experience.

 Element #4: Justified Impressions and Concerns

 In any well-done critique, we see two themes that run concurrently: the positive impressions the design leaves on the critic and the concerns the critic has about the design’s direction.
 This balances hard-to-hear criticism with the good things the design owner did.
-In both cases, the critic goes beyond a simple statement and provides good justification for their thinking, to bring it more value.
+In both cases, the critic goes beyond a simple statement and provides a good justification for their thinking.